EshaShetty/E-News/README.md

 The NewsAPI is used to fetch the latest news stories.
 The API applied here is a free API and has a limit of 500 Requests per day
 url: https://newsapi.org

-## Status
-Not published on App Store due to API restrictions.